I provide visual effects services focused on realism, continuity, and shot integrity.

 When returning to production is not possible, visual effects can resolve these issues while preserving the integrity of the original shot.

-Evaluate compromised shots for realism, continuity, and shot integrity.
+I evaluate VFX shots during post-production for realism, continuity, and shot integrity.

 Possible outcomes may include: